Skip Navigation

 folder icon

 Please note the letters must be submitted via ERAS (to be included with your application).
-The Society of Gynecologic Oncology (SGO) offers a standardized letter of evaluation form.
-You may use this form for one of your letters.
-Note: you only need to submit one standardized letter.
+The Society of Gynecologic Oncology (SGO) offers a Standardized Gyn Onc SLOE and a Standardized Residency PD/Supervisor SLOE You will use the forms for two of your letters.
+Note: you only need to submit two standardized letters, the third letter can be either standardized or traditional format.

 If you should have any questions, please feel free to contact us: